openstack/openstack-manuals/doc/doc-contrib-guide/source/rst-conv/profiling.rst

 Profiling (conditional content)
 ===============================

-Installation Tutorials and Guides has content that depends upon the operating systems.
+Installation Guides has content that depends upon the operating systems.

 Use the ``only`` directive to specify the content that is operating-system